Land tax assessment errors and omissions

-We assess each owner individually on all the taxable lands you own (in any capacity), and note your interest in any jointly owned land.
+We assess each owner individually on all the taxable lands they own (in any capacity), and note their interest in any jointly owned land.

-The joint ownership assessment will list all the joint owners and include a Statement of Land for all land jointly owned by all of the listed owners.
+The joint ownership assessment will list all joint owners and include a Statement of Lands for all land jointly owned by all the listed owners.
 We send this assessment to one of the joint owners on behalf of all of the other owners.

 It is normal for a person to receive both an individual assessment and a joint ownership assessment when they own land individually and with others.

 However, if the joint ownership receives more than one assessment, they should contact us.

 Example 2: Mr McEvoy does not need to not contact us

 Tim McEvoy owns two properties.
 He owns 2 Bond Street by himself and 4 Paddington Lane jointly with Anna Rossi.

 Tim receives two assessments - a joint ownership assessment for Tim and Anna that lists and assesses Paddington Lane and an individual assessment for himself that lists Bond Street and his interest in Paddington Lane.